 - Best dog nail clippers: Give your pooch the perfect pedicure

-As dogs age, their metabolisms slow down, and dogs tend to become less active.
-These factors both contribute to weight gain.
-Unfortunately, weight gain is a vicious cycle; as dogs gain weight, they tend to become less active, leading to further weight gain.
-Before you know it, your once-active dog has become a couch potato who can’t make it to the mailbox without huffing and puffing.
+Older dogs typically burn fewer calories per day than younger dogs.
+Not only do older dogs experience a gradual slowing of their metabolism, but they also tend to be less active and get less exercise.
+This combination of factors often leads to weight gain.
+Unfortunately, weight gain is a bit of a vicious cycle; as dogs gain weight, they become less active, which leads to further weight gain.
+Before you know it, your once-active dog has become a couch potato who can’t fetch a single ball!
 If this is your dog, we can help you with some advice on what to do if your dog is overweight.

 2. Look for senior dog foods that contain supplements to reduce the risk of osteoarthritis

-Many senior dog foods contain ingredients that are intended to help combat osteoarthritis in aging dogs.
+Osteoarthritis is a common condition in older dogs.
+Therefore, many senior foods contain nutritional ingredients that are intended to help combat arthritis in aging dogs.
 These supplements are intended to strengthen cartilage and decrease inflammation.
 We have further advice here explaining dog food ingredients.